SilkRose/Pony/src/stories/timeless-tears/timeless-tears.md

 ***

 "How is Pinkie doing, darling?"
-Rarity asked.
+Rarity asks.

 "She's doing alright, I'm doing my best and giving her plenty of love."